 COMPASS Placement Testing

 All students who come to NMC are required to undertake placement testing.
-You may either submit ACT scores of 19 or higher in all areas or take the COMPASS test.
+You may either submit ACT scores of 19 or above in the reading and writing portions and 21 or above in the math portion of ACT or take the COMPASS test.
 These tests help us determine the appropriate mathematics and English composition classes for students.

 What is COMPASS?